 This is a feature that I think is often overlooked.
 You can film a 4k 360° time lapse which looks great in the right environment.
 Just set up your camera, stick it on a tripod and let it film for at least a few minutes.
 It will shoot still pictures at the rate you have selected and stitch them together to create a fast moving video.

 For some reason the default settings on some cameras seem to reset at only 2k, so before shooting any video get and change this to the cameras maximum.
 On some cameras like the gear 360 this is probably easier to do on the camera itself, but most you will have to connect to the app.

 360° photos and especially 360° videos are large files, ideally you’ll want to upgrade to at least a 64GB card or larger if you can and make sure the write speed is class 10 and UHS speed class 3 (U3) rating.
-This helps not only with how quick the camera saves files, but also with over heating as the camera doesn’t need to work as hard on transfer.
-I have been using SanDisk Ultra 128GB microSD now for many years and it has always been reliable, but if i were to buy a new one now, i’d go with a SanDisk Extreme 128GB microSDXC or the Samsung Evo Plus 128 GB Micro SD.
+This helps not only with how quick the camera saves files, but also with overheating as the camera doesn’t need to work as hard on transfer.
+I have been using a SanDisk Ultra 128GB microSD now for many years and it has always been reliable.
+I’ve listed a few here.

 If you’re only taking stills on occasion the battery can last for a couple days, but video drains the battery fast.
 Having a spare battery or a power pack at hand will help you to carry on with your day knowing you’ll never run out of power.
 You can find spare batteries & accessories here.

 Some 360 cameras can use the lenses independently, which can be useful when all you really need is that one angle.
 I really didn’t need the 360° shot here that would have included the road behind me.
 If your camera doesn’t let you use one lense at a time then you can simply reframe your shot, more on that next.